- Home

 - the boundaries of England's Government Offices for the Regions; and

-- the boundaries agreed by the Scottish Executive, National Assembly for Wales and Department of the Environment in Northern Ireland.
+- the boundaries agreed by the Scottish Government, Welsh Government and Department of the Environment in Northern Ireland.

-Air pollution is described on a scale of 1-10 where 1 corresponds to 'Low' pollution and 10 corresponds to 'Very High' pollution.
+Air pollution is described on a scale of 1-10 where 1 corresponds to 'Low' pollution and 10 corresponds to 'Very High' pollution using the Daily Air Quality Index (DAQI).
+The DAQI also provides health advice and recommended actions for short term exposure to air pollution.

 The latest air pollution information reported here is based on results from over 120 automatic monitoring systems which take readings every hour.
 In addition to these, there are over 150 non-automatic monitors which sample air pollution levels on a daily, weekly or monthly basis.